jeremief/neighborhood-map-project/README.md

 ## More information
 A lot of research went into this project.
-Here ae the resources I used to come up with solutions to my various problems:
+Here are the resources that I used to come up with solutions to my various problems:
 * Inspiration on how to create markers: [Udacity Github project](https://github.com/udacity/ud864)
 * How to animate markers: [Google documentation](https://developers.google.com/maps/documentation/javascript/examples/marker-animations)